Alchemy-Paul/Linux-Basics/README.md

 |  07. |fg n | brings job n to the foreground|

 ## #htop
-you can use either htop or bashtop to view processes
+you can use either htop or bashtop to view processes.

 ```bash
 $ sudo apt install htop